UAE: How to visit Sharjah Rain Room; buy tickets online, prices, all you need to know

 Other than contribution towards the construction, individuals can also donate towards maintaining mosques and providing amenities in the premises

 Are you one of those who enjoys the rain but doesn't like to get wet?
-Then, there is a place residents as well as tourists visiting the country can head to, to get this unique experience.
+There is a place that residents as well as tourists visiting the country can visit to get this unique experience.

-The Sharjah Rain Room is one of a kind where visitors can walk through a downpour but not get drenched.
+In the Sharjah Rain Room, visitors can walk through a downpour but not get drenched.

 The immersive installation, supported by the Sharjah Art Foundation, uses high-end technology where trigger sensors will pause the water from falling onto you when it detects any motion.
 The installation uses 2,500 litres of self-cleaning recycled water.